 So, why get excited about the President granting all these pardons?
 After all, over an eight-year period, there was only a grand total of 148 pardons, out of the 3,095 reported applications (as of December 5).
 That’s only 4.8%!
 The good news, however, is that the pardons are being granted and that it is worth the effort of applying for a pardon.
 You have a 0% chance of receiving a pardon if you don’t apply, as opposed to this roughly 5% chance if you do apply.

 But not all people need pardons from the President.
 What’s the difference between a pardon from the President, and a pardon from your Governor?
-If you have committed a federal offense, you need a pardon from the President; if you’ve committed a state offense, you need a pardon from the Governor of the state in which the offense occurred.
-A state restoration of your civil rights will not help you if your original offense was a federal crime.
+If you have committed a federal offense, you need a pardon from the President.
+If you’ve committed a state offense, you need a pardon from the Governor of the state in which the offense occurred.
+A state restoration of your civil rights would not help you if your original offense was a federal crime.

 State Pardon Law